jacobheric/www.jacobheric.com/posts/2011-02-05-a-new-brew-day.md

 The pristine and well-appointed brewery.

-<iframe src="https://player.vimeo.com/video/19595636"  webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe class="w-full mx-auto" src="https://player.vimeo.com/video/19595636"  webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 Doughing-in.
 A good stir to avoid those dreaded "dough balls."
 There is a lot of science in the mash.
 A lot of things to fiddle with, especially temperature.
 The